-This course focuses on rural health and nursing.
-It provides students with the opportunity to increase their knowledge and skills, and to extend their ability to conduct comprehensive health assessments with diverse client populations across the lifespan.
-Students learn to safely utilize the NNPBC Decision Support Tools for RN First Call practice.
-Students learn to identify health concerns and risks, taking into account culture, ethnicity and health beliefs to make informed clinical judgements.
-This course features a skills-building laboratory/workshop and a clinical practicum in a rural acute care or primary health care facility.
-Upon successful completion, students may apply for BCCNM RN First Call Practice Certification.
+This course provides students with the knowledge and skills needed to extend their ability to conduct a thorough health assessment for diverse client populations throughout the lifespan.
+It prepares students to safely utilize the BCCNM Decision Support Tools for RN First Call practice.
+Students conduct age-appropriate comprehensive health histories and physical examinations, identify health concerns and risks, taking into account culture, ethnicity and health beliefs, and make informed clinical judgements.
+This course features one or more mandatory extended skills-building laboratory/workshop sessions.
+Upon successful completion students may apply for BCCNM RN First Call Practice Certification.